xdit-project/HunyuanVideo/README.md

 ## 📈 Comparisons

 To evaluate the performance of HunyuanVideo, we selected five strong baselines from closed-source video generation models.
 In total, we utilized 1,533 text prompts, generating an equal number of video samples with HunyuanVideo in a single run.
 For a fair comparison, we conducted inference only once, avoiding any cherry-picking of results.
 When comparing with the baseline methods, we maintained the default settings for all selected models, ensuring consistent video resolution.
-Videos were assessed based on three criteria: Text Alignment, Motion Quality and Visual Quality.
+Videos were assessed based on three criteria: Text Alignment, Motion Quality, and Visual Quality.
 More than 60 professional evaluators performed the evaluation.
 Notably, HunyuanVideo demonstrated the best overall performance, particularly excelling in motion quality.
+Please note that the evaluation is based on Hunyuan Video's high-quality version.
+This is different from the currently released fast version.

 <p align="center">
 <table>